yupwei68/terraform-provider-azurerm/website/docs/d/data_share_accounts_2.html.markdown

 * `id` - The Data Share Account ID.

-* `tags` - A mapping of tags to assign to the resource.
+* `tags` - A mapping of tags assigned to the Data Share Account.

 ## Timeouts